MicrosoftDocs/azure-devops-docs/docs/package/install.md

 # Install and license Package Management

-**Team Services | TFS 2017**
+**VSTS | TFS 2017**

-Package Management is an *extension* to Team Services and TFS.
+Package Management is an *extension* to VSTS and TFS.
 This means you'll need the Package Management extension installed in your account and have Package Management assigned to you in order to view, upload, and download packages.

-## Install Package Management in Team Services
+## Install Package Management in VSTS

 First, go to the [Marketplace page for Package Management](https://marketplace.visualstudio.com/items?itemName=ms.feed).